OpenEugene/openboard/CONTRIBUTING.md

 We welcome any suggestions for improvement!
 Please open an issue and add a 'improvement' tag to it.

 ### Community
-If you would like to discuss anything pertaining this project, join the [Eugene Tech slack](eugslack.com) and the #open-eugene-projects channel.
+If you would like to discuss anything pertaining this project, join the [Eugene Tech Slack](http://eugslack.com) and the #openboard channel.